Hydraulic power network: Birmingham

-Manchester & Glasgow
+Manchester and Glasgow

 The final two public systems in Britain were in Manchester, commissioned in 1894, and Glasgow, commissioned the following year.
 Both were equipped by Ellington's company, and used the higher pressure of 1120 psi.
 This was maintained by six sets of triple-expansion steam engines, rated at 200 hp each.
 Two accumulators with pistons of 18 in diameter, a stroke of 23 ft, and loaded with 127 tonnes were installed.
 In Manchester, the hydraulic station was built on the east side of Gloucester Street, by Manchester Oxford Road railway station.
 It was later supplemented by stations at Water Street and Pott Street, the latter now under the car parks of the Central Retail Park.
 At its peak in the 1930s, the system consisted on 35 mi of pipes, which were connected to 2,400 machines, most of which were used for baling cotton.
 The system was shut down in 1972.
 In Glasgow, the pumping station was at the junction of High Street and Rottenrow.
 By 1899, it was supplying power to 348 machines, and another 39 were in the process of being completed.
 The pipes were 7 in in diameter, and there were around 30 mi of them by 1909, when 202141 impgal of high pressure water were supplied to customers.
 The system was shut down in 1964.